CrispNCrispy/katacoda-scenarios/computer_vision_3/step2.md

 </pre>

 ## Data Padding
-LeNet-5 expects our image sizes to be 32x32 as in the [original paper](http://yann.lecun.com/exdb/publis/pdf/lecun-01a.pdf).
-We could change the input size to 28x28 but let's stick with the original model.
+LeNet-5 expects our image sizes to be 32x32.
 In order to do this, we will pad our 28x28 images with zeros to get it to 32x32, i.e., add 4 rows of zeros (2 above the image and 2 below) and 4 columns of zeros (2 to the left of the image and 2 to the right of the image).

 <pre class="file" data-filename="step1.py" data-target="append">